-Guay Teow means noodles in Thai, Kua is to fry in a wok until dry and Gai is chicken so the name literally translates to dry fried chicken noodles and that pretty much sums them up.
-Unlike their more famous cousins, pad Thai and pad see-ew, there is no sauce used in guay teow Kua Gai.
+Guay teow means noodles (usually used in reference to noodle soup) in Thai.
+Kua is to fry in a wok until dry and gai is chicken so the name literally translates to dry fried chicken noodles and that pretty much sums them up.
+Unlike their more famous cousins, pad Thai and pad see-ew, there is no special sauces used in guay teow kua gai.
 All their flavour comes from being cooked over coals at an insanely high heat in pork fat with a little soy sauce and finished with spring onions and egg.
 The flat.
 Wide rice noodles char and blister and you end up with something resembling a noodle omelette.

 At Ann Guay Tiew Kua Gai you have a few options to choose from:

-Chicken, which is the most common, chicken and ham, seafood or a mix of everything.
-Next, you pick your egg; You can have the egg cooked omelette style, or just cracked on top fresh, which kind of cooks itself from the heat of the noodles.
+Chicken, which is the most common, chicken and ham, seafood, or a mix of everything.
+Next, you pick your egg; You can have the egg scrambled in with the noodles (kai kua), or cracked on top fresh (kai ob), which steams itself with the heat from the noodles.

 I usually just order the chicken as I’m not a huge fan of the preserved squid they use in the seafood bowl.
-I love the fact that they use chicken thigh here which is much less likely to dry out when frying as breast does.
+I love the fact that they use chicken thigh which is much less likely to dry out when frying as breast tends to.
 The chicken pieces come simply marinated in soy and pepper and fried until charred and crispy.
-The noodles are soft and chewy and blistered to perfection, and my personal preference is the cooked egg, although I do sometimes roll the dice and order the ‘raw’ egg!
-The only other things in the bowl are spring onion and lettuce; Guay teow Kua Gai is always served with lettuce.
+The noodles are soft and chewy and blistered to perfection.
+The only other things in the bowl are spring onion and lettuce.
+Guay teow kua gai is always served on lettuce.